-Figure 2 shows progress in fulfilling four requirements under SB-552 for 74 small CWS in Los Angeles County with <1,000 connections as of 2022.
+Figure 2 shows progress in fulfilling four requirements under SB-552 for 74 small CWS in LA County with <1,000 connections as of 2022.
 SWRCB excluded fire protection requirements from its analysis because of "the lack of available machine-readable asset inventory and local fire protection requirements."

-Progress: Los Angeles County's Responsibilities
+Progress: LA County Responsibilities